top of page

 The second St Matthew’s Church was built on the present site in Stirling Square and was consecrated by Bishop Hale on September 21 1860.
 The original church in Terrace Road was later demolished, leaving only the graveyard which still remains.
 The new brick building with a roof of shingles was destroyed in a hurricane in 1872 during a baptismal service.
 No-one was hurt but only the harmonium and a few books could be saved.

-The present church building was erected in1873.
+The present church building was erected in1873 and in 2023 we celebrated 150 years of this building

 bottom of page